criwebtools/clipboard-paster/README.md

 ![image of a form after enabling the Clipboard Paster EM, on Firefox](images/example1a.png)

 As you see, instead of a paste *link*, the UI presents a paste *box*, into which the user must paste the image.
 There are a couple of ways to do this.
-One is to click on 'Paste image here' and then press Ctlr-V to paste.
+One is to click on 'Paste image here' and then press Ctlr-V (or Command-V for MacOS) to paste.
 Or, you may *right*-click anywhere in the box and select 'paste' from the popup context menu.

 ### Pasting an image